 Not ready for the big conflict

-But observers say US forces are not ready for a major, protracted conflict in the Middle East, and the US Defense Department may have to rethink its assumptions about military needs in the region if the crisis deepens.
-Michael Mulroy, a former deputy assistant secretary of defense for the Middle East under President Donald Trump, said the US does not have enough forces to support Israel in a direct war with Iran.
-Since Hamas’s attack on Israel led to the conflict in the Gaza Strip, the US has sent thousands of troops to a region that has seen its presence dwindle for years.
+However, observers say US forces are not ready for a major, prolonged conflict in the Middle East and the US Defense Department may have to reconsider its assumptions about military needs in the region if the crisis deepens.
+Michael Mulroy, a former deputy assistant secretary of defense for the Middle East under President Donald Trump's administration, said the US does not have enough forces to support Israel in a direct war with Iran.
+Since Hamas's attack on Israel led to the conflict in the Gaza Strip, the US has sent thousands of troops to a region that has seen a declining US presence for years.

-The US strategy of relying on reinforcements could be tested if Iran and Israel break their taboo and openly attack each other militarily.
-“This means the US has to rethink the idea of the military capabilities that it needs to maintain in the region,” said General Joseph Votel, the former US commander in the Middle East.
+The US strategy of relying on reinforcements could be tested if Iran and Israel break the taboo and openly attack each other militarily.
+“This means the US has to rethink the idea of the necessary military capabilities that Washington must maintain in the region,” General Joseph Votel, former commander of US troops in the Middle East, stressed.

 Shortage of staff